-Projections for ice sheets and glaciers in the polar regions are summarized in Chapters 4 and 2, respectively.
+6 Projections for ice sheets and glaciers in the polar regions are summarized in chapters 4 and 2, respectively.

 The projected effects of climate-induced stressors on polar marine ecosystems present risks for commercial and subsistence fisheries with implications for regional economies, cultures and the global supply of fish, shellfish, and Antarctic krill (high confidence).
 Future impacts for linked human systems depend on the level of mitigation and especially the responsiveness of precautionary management approaches (medium confidence).
 Polar regions support several of the world's largest commercial fisheries.
 Specific impacts on the stocks and economic value in both regions will depend on future climate change and on the strategies employed to manage the effects on stocks and ecosystems (medium confidence).
 Under high emission scenarios current management strategies of some high-value stocks may not sustain current catch levels in the future (low confidence); this exemplifies the limits to the ability of existing natural resource management frameworks to address ecosystem change.
-Adaptive management that combines annual measures and within-season provisions informed by assessments of future ecosystem trends reduces the risks of negative climate change impacts on polar fisheries (medium confidence). {3.2.4, 3.5.2, 3.5.4}
+Adaptive management that combines annual measures and within-season provisions informed by assessments of future ecosystem trends reduces the risks of negative climate change impacts on polar fisheries (medium confidence). {3.2.4; 3.5.2; 3.5.4}

-Widespread disappearance of Arctic near-surface permafrost is projected to occur this century as a result of warming (very high confidence), with important consequences for global climate.
-By 2100, near-surface permafrost area will decrease by 2-66% for RCP2.6 and 30-99% for RCP8.5.
-This is projected to release 10s to 100s of billions of tons (Gt C), up to as much as 240 Gt C, of permafrost carbon as carbon dioxide and methane to the atmosphere with the potential to accelerate climate change.
-Methane will contribute a small proportion of these additional carbon emissions, on the order of 0.01-0.06 Gt CH4 yr-1, but could contribute 40-70% of the total permafrost-affected radiative forcing because of its higher warming potential.
-There is medium evidence but with low agreement whether the level and timing of increased plant growth and replenishment of soil will compensate these permafrost carbon losses. {3.4.2, 3.4.3}
+Widespread disappearance of Arctic near-surface permafrost is projected to occur this century as a result of warming (high confidence), with important consequences for global climate.
+By 2100, nearsurface permafrost area will decrease by 2-66% for RCP2.6 and 30-99% for RCP8.5.
+This could release 10s to 100s of Gt C as carbon dioxide and methane to the atmosphere for RCP8.5, with the potential to accelerate climate change (medium confidence).
+Methane will contribute a small proportion of these additional carbon emissions, on the order of 0.01-0.06 Gt CH4 yr-1, but could contribute 40-70% of the total permafrostaffected radiative forcing because of its higher warming potential.
+There is medium evidence but with low agreement whether the level and timing of increased plant growth and replenishment of soil will compensate these permafrost carbon losses. {3.4.2; 3.4.3}

 Projected permafrost thaw and decrease in snow will affect Arctic hydrology and wildfire, with impacts on vegetation and human infrastructure (medium confidence).
 About 20% of Arctic land permafrost is vulnerable to abrupt permafrost thaw and ground subsidence, which is expected to increase small lake area by over 50% by 2100 for RCP8.5 (medium confidence).
 Even as the overall regional water cycle intensifies, including increased precipitation, evapotranspiration, and river discharge to the Arctic Ocean, decreases in snow and permafrost may lead to soil drying (medium confidence).
 Fire is projected to increase for the rest of this century across most tundra and boreal regions, while interactions between climate and shifting vegetation will influence future fire intensity and frequency (medium confidence).
-By 2050, 70% of Arctic infrastructure is located in regions at risk from permafrost thaw and subsidence; adaptation measures taken in advance could reduce costs arising from thaw and other climate change related impacts such as increased flooding, precipitation, and freeze-thaw events by half (medium confidence). {3.4.1, 3.4.2, 3.4.3, 3.5.2}
+By 2050, 70% of Arctic infrastructure is located in regions at risk from permafrost thaw and subsidence; adaptation measures taken in advance could reduce costs arising from thaw and other climate-change related impacts such as increased flooding, precipitation, and freeze-thaw events by half (medium confidence). {3.4.1; 3.4.2; 3.4.3; 3.5.2}.